waffiqaziz/waffiqaziz/README.md

 ### Hi! 👋 I'm Waffiq.

-Still learning all about programming, more specifically on android development.
-Love tidy and structured code.
+Continue learning everything about programming, more specifically Android development.
+Likes neat and structured code.

 #### More about me
 - [LinkedIn](https://www.linkedin.com/in/waffiq-aziz/).